Materials & Craft

 Fill

-Hollow fiber (feel tuned)
+Hollow fiber feel-tuned

 Details

-Embroidery where needed
+Embroidery where suitable

 Seams